wzding/SDC_nanodegree/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when camera captures the head of the car, then it would be hard to get the accurate single left or right line.

-Another shortcoming could be ...
+Another shortcoming could be a car or several cars in front of our car, then the edge of a car or cars will affect the accuracy of lane lines.

 ### 3. Suggest possible improvements to your pipeline